chilcano/ghpages-holosec/_posts/2011-09-26-alfresco-webscript-liferay-portlet-ajax.md

 layout:     post
 title:      "Calling Alfresco's Webscripts from a Liferay Portlet using Ajax"
 date:       2011-09-26 11:42:59
-categories: ['ECM', 'Portal']
+categories: ['ECM', 'Micro Frontend', 'Microservices', 'Portal']
-tags:       ['ajax', 'Alfresco', 'jquery', 'jsr-286', 'Liferay', 'portlet', 'rest', 'serveresource', 'surf', 'webscript']
+tags:       ['Alfresco', 'Java Script', 'JSR-286', 'Liferay', 'Portlet']
 status:     publish
 permalink:  "/2011/09/26/alfresco-webscript-liferay-portlet-ajax/"
 ---
 I think that we are reaching the maturity level in Liferay and Alfresco, because we can create applications on top of them of fastly and easy way.
 Alfresco ECM has functionalities exposed as a RESTful API, as know as Alfresco Webscripts, built on the basis of Spring Surf.
 Liferay Portal has Liferay IDE based on Eclipse where we can create from scratch different types of Portlets.
 Also Liferay allows to include external libraries as jQuery, ExtJS, Vaadin, etc. that allows to develop highly customized portlets.
-Right now, when several people ask me how to integrate Alfresco into Liferay, after I ask them what does mean when you said *integrate*?.
+Right now, when several people ask me how to integrate Alfresco into Liferay, after I ask them what does mean when you said _integrate_?.
 Well I say that implies several thing as:
 Integration mean:
 1. User and roles, SSO ?
 2. Include Alfresco Explorer or Share as a Portlet?